What Are the Eligibility Criteria for Overdraft Facilities?

 *T&C Apply

 Overdraft facilities can provide businesses and individuals with useful access to extra short-term funding when required.
-Typically, financial institutions have certain criteria that applicants need to meet to get approved for overdraft facilities.
-This article will explore the key eligibility criteria for overdraft facilities.
+Unlike a personal loan, which gives you a lump sum with fixed repayment terms, overdraft facilities offer more flexible, revolving access to credit.
+Typically, financial institutions have certain criteria that applicants need to meet to be approved for overdraft facilities.
+This article will explore what is an overdraft facility, eligibility criteria for overdraft facilities, types of OD facility and how to apply for an overdraft loan.

-With an approved overdraft, an account holder can withdraw more funds from their bank account than the cash balance available.
-The overdraft becomes active when the account balance falls below zero, allowing approved transactions to continue.
+The overdraft loan becomes active when the account balance falls below zero, allowing approved transactions to continue.
 An approved overdraft is different from accidentally overdrawing without permission, which results in high unauthorised fees and interest charges.

 Overdraft facilities provide versatile extra funding but need repayment as soon as possible, given the high interest costs.